 When all of the many difficulties that have retarded this great work shall have at last been surmounted, and the Bridge becomes an accomplished fact, it will be found unequaled in the important qualities of strength, durability, capacity and magnitude, by any similar structure in the world.
 Its great usefulness, undoubted safety and beautiful proportions will constitute it a national pride, entitling those through whose individual wealth it has been created to the respect of their fellow men; while its imperishable construction will convey to future ages a noble record of the enterprise and intelligence which mark the present times.[30]

-Unfortunately for investors, Eads neglected to include this manifesto in the 1868 Report of the Engineer in Chief where it might have informed their decision to buy shares.
-Instead it was published in the 1871 Report, as consolation for the growing cost and delayed completion of the bridge.
+Eads neglected to include this manifesto in the 1868 Report of the Engineer in Chief.
+Instead it was published in the 1871 report, applying a positive spin to that report's account of the growing cost and delayed completion of the bridge.